reinterpretcat/vrp/doc/src/concepts/pragmatic/problem/relations.md

 Please consider the following notes:

-* jobs specified in `fixed` and `sequence` are not checked for constraint violations.
+* jobs specified in `sequence` and `strict` are not checked for constraint violations.
 This might lead to non-feasible solutions (e.g. routes with capacity or time window violation).

-* relation with `multi-job` are not yet supported
+* relation with jobs which have multiple pickups or deliveries are not yet supported

 ## Examples